aurora/mkinst/README.md

     OPTIONS

         -q, --quiet     Less verbose output.
+        -s, --shell     Shell to use for installer (default: $instshell).
+                        Make sure that the shell is available on the target system.
+                        The specified path should be a valid to use as shebang.
-        -s, --script    Additional custom installer script.
-This argument is required if the source is either a file or stdin.
-This argument is discarded if the source is a directory.
+        -i, --include   Additional custom installer script to include.
+This option is required if the source is either a file or stdin.
+It is optional if the source is a directory.
         -h, --help      Display this usage information.
             --version   Show version and exit.

-# License
+## License

 *Note: while this script is distributed under the GPL-3 license, the generated installation script is distributed under the MIT license.*